go-gitea/gitea/docs/content/doc/features/authentication.en-us.md

 - Bind Password (optional)

-  - The password for the Bind DN specified above, if any. _Note: The password is stored in encrypted with the SECRET_KEY on the server.
+  - The password for the Bind DN specified above, if any. _Note: The password is stored encrypted with the SECRET_KEY on the server.
 It is still recommended to ensure that the Bind DN has as few privileges as possible._

 - User Search Base **(required)**